 Despite how it may seem, I really do enjoy the holidays.
-I enjoy the spirit of the season, even if I am not particularly religious.
+I enjoy the community giving aspect of the holiday season, though I am not religious myself.

 On the first day of Christmas ADHD gave to me…

 Nothing like hanging out with your oldest friends to make you feel like a loser.
 I mean some of them are “regular” people like me, but many are professors or doctors or uber successful business owners.

 This website is my business.
 I love what I do – but when I start to compare myself to others it leads nowhere good.

 The holidays are hard enough without feeling like you are an epic failure at life.

 On the second day of Christmas ADHD gave to me….

 And hats, and scarves and outdoor apparel of all types.